 Anchored in the Kilimanjaro region of Tanzania, EdPowerment creates educational paths that enable individuals of all abilities to build purpose-filled and secure lives.

+When Moira returned home and resumed her teaching career, she contacted Jillian Swinford and Kerri Gilbert, fellow educators who had come to Kilimahewa in 2008.
 In 2010, the three joined forces.
-They formed EdPowerment, a 501c-3 non-profit, to address the full spectrum of educational need they confronted at Kilimahewa: In a three-pronged approach, they began
+They formed EdPowerment, a 501c-3 non-profit, to address the spectrum of educational need they confronted at Kilimahewa: In a three-pronged approach, they began:

 Board of Directors - US

 EdPowerment’s Board is an active management team whose training and experience uniquely qualify them to address the needs of the full learning spectrum.
 Moira travels to Tanzania several times each year and when in the U.S. she skypes with students and staff.
 Jillian and Kerri both have spent extended periods of time in Tanzania, while fellow Board members, Cocoa McGovern and Stacy Lauren, travel to Tanzania annually to strengthen our programs, support the Center's staff and motivate students.

 Moira Madonia devotes her energies to steering the programming, administrative and fundraising tasks that propel EdPowerment.
 As a businesswoman turned high school teacher, she believes that the best means to help others is through education.
 Her BA in English and history, Certification in Secondary School Education and Masters in Global Management all come into play as she works on all things EdPowerment.
 The mother of three adult children and grandmother of four boys, she takes great satisfaction from building the relationships, programs and systems that can advance students, teachers, and locals in this Tanzanian community.